nam348tnh3gp/chocohub/README.md

 ---

+## Is there any anti cheat?

+Yes, we have a strict anti-cheat that uses diff and solve time to validate, the anti-cheat is tolerant to lucky, but not to obvious hacking, you have 3 warnings, when you get the final flag, you cant mine anymore until an admin check your account

+## Is alt account legal?

+Kinda.
+We dont recommend (as it doesnt helps your profit), but if you want, we dont have problems with it.

+## Is the project fully public?

+Yes, it is.
+Only the payments server doesnt, as hackers would target our project if they know how it works, so we run it on a private repo with firewall.

+## How is the swap pool funded?

+The liquidity pool is funded by investors (new users that want to try the project by buying some CC), The stratum mining (Mine xmr, btc or other coins, receive on CC, with only 2% fee for funding microcontroller pool) The AI inference nodes (People that run or buy AI usage with CC, giving the coin utility) the Donators (Anyone that believes in our project and donates some crypto for funding) The People who sell CC (The CC is moved to the swap_liquidity user, you can manually send CC to this account for funding!)

+---

+## How is the account security made?

+For now, we only use username + PIN, and only admins can actually access it.
+Every single backup node uses `Diffie–Hellman` for safing our network, no one can access data without dealing with it.
+We plan to on future use a more strong way to make username + PIN safer

+---
 ## What are you planning?
 CCpow and the entire chocohub ecosystem will be completely different on next versions:
 * Real liquidity